-One of the most important components in a lawn mower is its blades.
+One of the most important components in a Lawn Mower is its blades.
 A sharp blade makes a clean and fast cut on the grass easily without imposing stress.
-Moreover, this fast action would generate a faster healing of the grass.
+Moreover, this fast action would generate faster healing of the grass.
 But regular mowing actions could cause nicks and dents on the blades especially at the edges.
 This could cause bad cuts on the grass which gets damaged easily and the turf becomes uneven and unkempt in appearance.

 Brown spots could sprout from these uneven cuts with the mower executing more passes which require more energy.
 This is a clear indication of the poor blade condition which is dull.

 Sharpen or Replace?